mythmakerseven/unitedfruitcompany/README.md

 Custom hooks are stored in the `/hooks` folder.

 * `usePageQuery`: Given a category and a list of initial/placeholder posts, this hook keeps track of the `page` query parameter in the URL and fetches posts accordingly.
+* `useScreenHeight`: iOS messes up its window.innerHeight calculation when the URL bar is expanded.
+This hook will check if the user is on iOS and provide the alternative screen.height value instead.
+It will return window.innerheight for any other device.